Community Events Calendar

 Did you know that the 2004 "Two Rivers" study in Los Angeles found that over 1.6 billion pieces of plastic foam head out to the ocean over a three-day period?
 Polystyrene foam litters beaches, rivers, and streams, and is not biodegradable.
 Surfrider Foundation is fighting to change that.
 Its Rise Above Plastics campaign advocates for bans on items such as expanded polystyrene (EPS) foam foodware, and this campaign has made it all the way to the State Legislature.
 Get involved and ask decision makers to pass Senate Bill 568, which would phase out foam foodware from restaurants statewide by 2016.
 Visit Surfrider.org today to learn more about why we need SB 568.

 Did you know that there are medical grants available for families struggling with child health-related expenses?
-The UnitedHealthcare Children's Foundation is now accepting applications for the 2012 grant program.
+The UnitedHealthcare Children's Foundation is now accepting applications for its 2013 grant program.
 Grants of up to $5,000 are available to help families who need financial assistance to pay for their child's health care services, treatments or equipment not covered, or not fully covered, by their commercial health insurance plan.
 They include medical services and equipment such as physical and occupational therapy, prescriptions, wheelchairs, orthotics, eyeglasses and hearing aids.
-Parents and legal guardians may apply for grants of up to $5,000 today.
 To be eligible for grants, children must be 16 years of age or younger.
 Families must meet economic guidelines, reside in the United States and have a commercial health insurance plan.
 For further eligibility guidelines, or to apply, please visit online.

 Nearly 1.2 million Americans are living with HIV, and about one in five don't know they have the virus.
 Moreover, about 56,000 Americans become infected with HIV each year.
 While proper treatment for people with HIV has become much more available and effective, only 25 percent of Americans with HIV are receiving treatment.
 People between the ages of 13 and 30 are now most at risk of becoming infected with HIV, according to the Centers for Disease Control and Prevention (CDC).
 With regular testing, early detection and increasingly effective treatments, people can manage HIV and live long, productive lives.
 That's why UnitedHealthcare has partnered with the nonprofit Act against AIDS, launched by the Centers for Disease Control, encouraging people to get tested for AIDS and receive educational materials.
 Visit this website for information about local sites where you and your loved ones can be tested, and for more information.